usethesource/salix/README.md

-⚠️ The salix project now lives here at [salix-core](https://github.com/usethesource/salix-core)
+⚠️ The salix project now lives elsewhere at [salix-core](https://github.com/usethesource/salix-core) .
+The current project is not maintained anymore.

 ## Salix: Elm-style Web GUIs in Rascal (work in progress)